 What is a Valium pill?
 It is a form of the medication diazepam, designed to treat conditions such as anxiety, panic disorder, seizures, and alcohol withdrawal.
 It can also be used as a light anesthetic for specific medical procedures.

 Like many medications, Valium comes in different types of tablets that vary based on things like color, shape, and markings.
-Out of all the elements you can find on diazepam pills, these markings are the most important as the FDA requires them on all drugs they approve.
+Out of all the elements one can find on diazepam pills, these markings are the most important as the FDA requires them on all drugs they approve.
 Tablets without these markings are either from another country, counterfeit or not yet FDA approved.
 As such, any pills Valium or the generic diazepam should be easily identifiable.
 If the tablet is claimed to be diazepam but does not have the proper markings, taking it is dangerous.

 The Basics About Diazepam Pills